-Environmental and/or social characteristics
+Environmental and/or social characteristics Does this financial product have a sustainable investment objective?

-Does this financial product have a sustainable investment objective? •• Yes • X No It will make a minimum of sustainable investments with an environmental objective: It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 15 % of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective % It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? •• Yes •• X No It will make a minimum of sustainable investments with an environmental objective: A It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20 % of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X with a social objective It will make a minimum of sustainable investments with a social objective % It promotes E/S characteristics, but will not make any sustainable investments